liferay/liferay-docs/develop/tutorials/articles/mobile-sdk/03-setting-up-mobile-sdk-manually.markdown

         ...
     }

 That's all there is to it!
-When your project syncs with your Gradle files, the Mobile SDK downloads to your project.
-The instructions for installing the Mobile SDK with Maven are presented next.
+When your project syncs with your Gradle files, Liferay's prebuilt Mobile SDK downloads to your project.
+The instructions for doing this with Maven are shown next.

 ## Adding the SDK to Your Maven Project [](id=adding-the-sdk-to-your-maven-project)

-You can also add the Liferay Mobile SDK as a dependency to your project if you're using Maven as your build system.
-Just add the following code to your `pom.xml` file:
+You can also add the Liferay's prebuilt Mobile SDK as a dependency to your project using Maven.
+To do so, add the following code to your `pom.xml` file:

     <dependency>
         <groupId>com.liferay.mobile</groupId>